-Because LED and mini LED LCDs rely on their backlights to create the picture, they cannot produce truly deep black shades.
+Because LED and mini LED LCDs rely on their backlights to create the picture, they cannot produce truly deep blacks.
 Some light will always get through, resulting in grayish blacks.

 Of course, not everyone can afford to buy a high-end OLED display.
 This is where local dimming steps onto the scene to enhance the contrast ratio of LED-backlit LCDs.

 Local dimming is available on both direct-lit (full-array local dimming), and edge-lit LED displays.
 So, there are four different types of backlights in total: